 Follow Red Brick the easy way:

-“superb blog analysing social housing policy”.
+Red Brick is a “superb blog analysing social housing policy”.
+The Guardian

-Welcome to Red Brick, a blog edited by Tony Clements and Steve Hilditch as a housing policy forum open to anyone interested in progressive debate about homes, housing and communities.
-We are linked to the Labour Housing Group but the views expressed here are those of individual authors and are not necessarily the view of LHG.
+It is a progressive political blog with a particular focus on housing policy.
+As a forum it is open to anyone interested in progressive debate about homes, housing and communities, and wider politics.
+We are linked to the Labour Housing Group but the views expressed here are those of individual authors and/or the editors and are not necessarily the view of LHG or London LHG.

 Steve has been a Labour Party member since 1972 and chaired Paddington constituency party and the Labour Housing Group in the 1980s.
 He was a leading Westminster ‘objector’, helping expose the Homes for Votes scandal under Lady Porter.